H3 Viral marker profile (HIV, HbsAg, HCV)

 - To screen an individual who has not previously been tested but is suspected to be infected with one of these viruses.

-- The H3 Viral Marker Profile test is done to detect HIV, Hepatitis B and Hepatitis C infections in patients, confirm whether the patient has been exposed to any of the viruses, and monitor the progression of the HIV, Hepatitis B and Hepatitis C infections
+- The H3 Viral Marker Profile test is done to detect HIV, Hepatitis B and Hepatitis C infections in patients, confirm whether the patient has been exposed to any of the viruses, and monitor the progression of the HIV, Hepatitis B and Hepatitis C infections.

-During H3 profile blood test blood sample is taken from a vein in your arm, using a small needle.
+During the H3 profile blood test blood sample is taken from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.

 The H3 Viral Marker Profile by CLIA-Serum Test results for HIV, HCV and HBsAg are as follows: